Electric Field Decay Without Pair Production: Lattice, Bosonization and Novel Worldline Instantons: Introduction

 The structure of this work is as follows.
 In \secref{sec2}, we describe the massive Schwinger model in the continuum and on the lattice.
 In \secref{sec3}, we outline the numerical techniques used on the lattice and present our results.
 In \secref{sec4}, we study the bosonized description of the theory in the small circle regime and numerically compute the transition rates.
 In \secref{sec5} we use the worldline formalism of path integrals to identify a novel set of worldline instantons and compute the associated rates.
 We conclude in \secref{sec6}.
 In Appendix \ref{sec: lattice}, we review the lattice formulation of the massive Schwinger model.
+In Appendix \ref{sec: lmax and extrapolation}, we report technical details about the Hilbert space cutoff on lattice and the continuum extrapolation protocol for the energy spectrum in our numerics.
 In Appendix \ref{sec: prefactor}, we discuss the continuum extrapolation of the prefactor $c$ appearing in the bosonized action in \secref{sec4}.
 Appendix \ref{appworldlinealt} contains calculations that complement \secref{sec5}.